 Auctions as the Mechanism of Last Resort

-The ALAC supports the retention of auctions to be conducted by ICANN-appointed auction service providers as a mechanism of last resort to resolve contention sets within the Program in the first instance, with more guidance and resources to be in place to help applicants get out of contentions sets voluntarily.
-The ALAC further proposes the ICANN Community explore the introduction of a multiplier-enhanced Vickrey auction in place of the regular highest-bid auction process.
+The ALAC strongly opposes the retention of the regular highest-bid auction process which was used in the 2012 round (“regular auctions”) as the mechanism of last resort for resolution of contention sets within the Program.
+Instead, we propose that the ICANN Community explore the introduction of a multiplier-enhanced Vickrey auction (as described in our response to Option 2.1.d.1) in place of regular auctions while strongly advocating for more guidance and resources to be put in place to help applicants get out of contention sets voluntarily, thereby avoiding going through to auctions to resolve their contention sets.
+Further, all such modified Vickrey auctions should be conducted by ICANN-appointed auction service providers.

 The ALAC continues to hold the belief that auctions, by design wherein the highest bid prevails, will naturally favour applicants with access to the greatest financial resources or deepest pockets and by extension, disadvantage less wealthy applicants (such as Applicant Support Program applicants).
 Whereas it is not always the case that the “best” applicant is the one with the most resources.
+For this reason, we strongly oppose the continued use of regular auctions as the mechanism of last resort for resolution of contention sets.

 By this logic, an alternative contention set resolution mechanism, one based on comparative evaluation processes would strive for greater fairness along with the ability to select the “best” applicant using a pre-determined set of criteria (such as diversity, priority for community-based TLD, minority-supported applications, first-time applicants, in the public’s interest etc).
-In this respect, we favour the “Request for Proposals” option, but not the “Random Draw” or the “System of Graduated Fees” options.
+In this respect, we would favour the “Request for Proposals” option, but not the “Random Draw” or the “System of Graduated Fees” options.
 However, the ALAC acknowledges that true success of a comparative evaluation mechanism, especially one based on value judgments, is heavily dependent on not only the availability but consistent application of clear and strict assessment and scoring processes.
 Based on the experience of the 2012 round applications which underwent Community Priority Evaluation (CPE), we are not confident that an alternative mechanism based on comparative evaluation processes can be established easily.
 If at all, its development would require extensive consultation with all stakeholder groups.

 The Supplemental Report noted that more than 90% of contention sets from the 2012 round were resolved voluntarily by the competing applicants (even if the nature of some of the resolutions were not entirely transparent to the ICANN Community).
 This, in our opinion, left an acceptably small percentage of unresolved contention sets going to ICANN-endorsed auctions as the resolution mechanism of last resort.
-Assuming additional but controlled flexibility is introduced to the Program via permissible Change Requests (as contemplated in Section 2.4 of the Supplemental Report) then the ALAC is further comforted by the possibility that incidences of contention sets could be more desirably resolved other than by way of auctions.
+Assuming additional but controlled flexibility is introduced to the Program via permissible Change Requests (as contemplated in Section 2.4 of the Supplemental Report) then the ALAC is further comforted by the increased possibility that incidences of contention sets could be more desirably resolved other than by way of auctions.
+For this reason, we advocate for more guidance and resources to be put in place to help applicants get out of contention sets voluntarily through such permissible Change Requests, thereby avoiding going through to auctions to resolve their contention sets.

-In any case we also acknowledge that ICANN-endorsed auctions generate proceeds which could be used to further Community public interest goals or activities as contemplated by the Auction Proceeds Cross-Community Working Group.
+That aside, we also acknowledge that ICANN-endorsed auctions generate proceeds which could be used to further Community public interest goals or activities as contemplated by the Auction Proceeds Cross-Community Working Group.